shashankksoni/ShashankKumarSoni/README.md

 ---

+## 📚 Publications

+- **Person Re-identification: A Retrospective Study, Recent Trends and Future Scope**
+  Published in *First International Conference on Innovations in Computer Science & Digital Technologies (IC2SDT 2024)*.
+[IEEE Xplore](https://ieeexplore.ieee.org/document/10696378)

+---

 ## 📜 Certifications

+- Certified as a trainer for mentoring 1st and 2nd year B.Tech students in the IoT Training Program at AWaDH-CPS Lab, NIT Delhi, in collaboration with IIT Ropar (December 2024)
 - Python for IoT – KIT, Kanpur (Oct 2021)
 - Machine Learning Fundamentals – GeeksforGeeks (June 2019)
 - ASP.Net with C# – H.Techsoft (July 2018)